cpina/qnetload/README.md

 ## TODO

-* Be able to change between kiloBytes and kiloBits (same for the other units).
 * Handle what happens if the monitored interface disappears.

-If you would like something else let me know (create an issue or drop me an email).
+If you would like something else let me know (create an issue or drop me an email: carles@pina.cat)

-Carles Pina i Estany (carles@pina.cat)
+## Acknowledgements
+Many thanks to R.F.
+Smith for xnetload: lots of inspiration from it.

+Many thanks to Jen Thomas for testing qnetload and helping with the manual page and texts.

-## Icons
+## License
 Icons from: https://p.yusukekamiyamane.com (by Creative Commons Attribution 3.0 License whose full text can be found at http://creativecommons.org/licenses/by/3.0/)

+Software: GPLv3+.

+Carles Pina i Estany <carles@pina.cat>